UKHomeOffice/cop-design-guidelines/guides/workflow/local-workflow-service.md

 You can find a step-by-step guide to installing Elasticsearch [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-install.html#run-elasticsearch-local)

-Once you have started Elasticsearch if you run the following command from your terminal
+Once you have started Elasticsearch if you run the following command from your terminal:

 ```bash
 curl -X GET "localhost:9200/_cat/health?v&pretty"